spawnseternalheart/R3AD-M3./README.md

 You're weird to people who age regress, for example trying to be "freaky"/s3xu4l with them while theyre age regressing, thats disgusting please dont do that.

-You say slurs you cant reclaim, faggot when you're straight, tranny when you're cisgender, calling people the r slur (ableism), the lesbian slur if you're NOT a lesbian, and of course the N word when you're white (racism).
+You say slurs you cant reclaim, faggot when you're straight, tranny when you're cisgender, calling people the r slur (ableism), the lesbian slur if you're NOT a lesbian, and of course the N word when you're white (racism) and other slurs.

 You justify cheating in relationships / you cheat in relationships, cheating is horrible I'm sorry if anyone had to go through that but justifying it is so weird, I would say its fine if its like you're in a abusive relationship that you cant get out of at that moment.